Best Times to Visit Iquitos, Peru

 Monkey Island Excursion

-natureEscape the city and visit Monkey Island, a sanctuary for rescued monkeys.
-Observe these playful primates in their natural habitat, interacting with each other and their environment.
-Go early in the morning or late in the afternoon to avoid the midday heat and crowds.
-Remember to respect their space and follow the guide's instructions.
+natureTake a boat trip to Monkey Island, a sanctuary for rescued monkeys.
+Observe these playful primates in their natural habitat, learning about their behavior and conservation efforts.
+Remember to maintain a respectful distance and follow the guide's instructions.

 Best time: Year-round